 Medicine X Story

-Working as a medical doctor, I realised that far too many patients are confused about their diagnoses, their conditions, and their treatments.
-There’s a disconnect between the language that doctors use and what everyday people understand.
-This can make you feel incredibly hopeless and anxious at an often very difficult time in your life.
+Working as a medical doctor, Medicine X founder, Kim Chilman-Blair realised that far too many people are confused about their diagnoses, their conditions, and their treatments.
+The language that doctors use, and what everyday people understand can be two totally different things.

 About Haemophilia Xplained